 You normally receive about 80% to 95% of the face value of your invoices upfront, and then receive the remainder, (less the factor’s charges), once the payments are collected.
 You, or rather your invoices, determine the amount of cash you receive, not the bank.
 So if you need $100,000, you can factor enough invoices to get that cash.
 If you only need $20,000 you can factor a smaller amount of invoices.
 In addition, you don’t have to collect on the invoices, the factoring company takes over the responsibility.
 Also, you do not carry debt every month.
 You can choose to factor more invoices but you do not have an ongoing loan balance like you do with a bank line.
 Therefore, your credit report looks better.

-So let me answer the original question with a quick summary.
-Accounts receivable factoring provides you the same quick cash flow, but you don’t have to go through the hassle of an intrusive approval process, worry about the economy or lending environment, wait weeks of months to hear whether you can obtain the much needed capital, deal with unexpected rate or fee changes, keep debt on your books month after month, or worry about having the source of extra cash flow terminated.
+A Factoring Line of Credit provides you with the same quick cash flow as a bank line of credit, but you don’t have to go through the hassle of an intrusive approval process, worry about the economy or lending environment, wait weeks or months to hear whether you can obtain the much needed capital, deal with unexpected rate or fee changes, keep debt on your books month after month, or worry about having the source of extra cash flow being terminated.